grnet/snf-image-creator/docs/usage.rst

 .. image:: /snapshots/01_wizard.png

-Then you will be asked to provide a name, a description, an ~okeanos account and the token corresponding to this account.
+Then you will be asked to provide a name, a description, an *~okeanos* account and the token corresponding to this account.
 After that you will be asked to confirm the provided data.

 .. image:: /snapshots/06_confirm.png

-Choosing *YES* will create the image and upload it to your ~okeanos account.
+Choosing *YES* will create the image and upload it to your *~okeanos* account.

-Things you need to pay attention on when creating images
+Things you need to pay attention to when creating images
 ========================================================

 Para-virtualized drivers
 ------------------------

-~Okeanos uses the VirtIO framework.
-The disk I/O controller and the Ethernet cards on the VM instances are para-virtualized and need special VirtIO drivers.
+*~Okeanos* uses the *VirtIO* framework.
+The disk I/O controller and the Ethernet cards on the VM instances are para-virtualized and need special *VirtIO* drivers.
 Those drivers are included in the Linux Kernel mainline since version 2.6.25 and are shipped with all the popular Linux distributions.
-The problem is that if those drivers are built as modules, they need to be preloaded using an initial ramdisk, otherwise the VM will not be able to boot.
+The problem is that if the driver for the para-virtualized disk I/O controller is built as module, it needs to be preloaded using an initial ramdisk, otherwise the VM will not be able to boot.

-In the image creation demonstration above, we initially installed the Ubuntu system on a a hard disk (ubuntu_hd.raw) that was para-virtualized (pay attention on the *if=virtio* option of the kvm line).
-The Ubuntu installer detected that the disk was paravirtualized and made sure the appropriate drivers will be preloaded each time the system boots.
+In the image creation demonstration above, we initially installed the Ubuntu system on a hard disk (*ubuntu_hd.raw*) that was connected on a para-virtualized interface (pay attention to the *if=virtio* option of the kvm line).
+Ubuntu and Debian create a generic initial ramdisk file that contains many different modules, including the VirtIO drivers.
 In many distros this is not the case.
-In Arch Linux for example, the user needs to manually add *virtio_blk* and *virtio_pci* drivers in */etc/mkinitcpio.conf* and then rebuild the initial ramdisk [#f1]_ to make the virtio drivers get preloaded during boot.
+In Arch Linux for example, the user needs to manually add *virtio_blk* and *virtio_pci* drivers in */etc/mkinitcpio.conf* and rebuild the initial ramdisk [#f1]_ to make the virtio drivers get preloaded during boot.
+For now, *snf-image-creator* cannot resolve this kind of problems and it's left to the user to do it.

 Swap partitions
 ---------------

 If you want your image to have a swap partitions, make sure this is the last partition on the disk.
-If snf-image-creator detects a swap partition in the end of the input media, it will remove the partition during shrinking and will save enough information to be able to recreate it during image deployment.
-This will make your image smaller and will speed up the deployment process.
+If snf-image-creator detects a swap partition in the end of the input media, it will remove the partition when shrinking and will save enough information to be able to recreate it during image deployment.
+This will make the image smaller and will speed up the deployment process.

 .. rubric:: Footnotes